Creating an Inclusive and Accessible Playground

 The first place to start should be identifying the age range of the children using your playground.
 Is it primary school, secondary school, or perhaps even nursery or reception?

-The age of the children using the playground will determine the equipment they can use, their balance and dexterity, and the kind of surfacing they can play on.
-It might be the case that some of your equipment is inappropriate for younger children, due to less developed motor skills, and this should be made clear to younger children and supervised appropriately to ensure it is only used by older children.
+The age of the children using the playground will determine the equipment they use and the appropriate surfacing.
+Some of your equipment is inappropriate for younger children, because of their less-developed motor skills.
+This should be made clear to younger children and supervised appropriately to ensure it is only used by older children.

-It might be a good idea to separate your inclusive playground into age-related zones, where children of different age groups can play with their age mates and not run the risk of injuring others or getting injured themselves.
-Older children will naturally play a bit rougher than younger children, and with more developed muscle groups and motor skills, the chances are they will be faster and stronger than younger children.
+It might be a good idea to separate your inclusive playground into age-related zones.
+Therefore children of different age groups can play with their age mates.
+Also this reduces the risks of injuring others or themselves.
+Older children will naturally play a bit rougher than younger children.
+Additionally, their more developed muscle groups and motor skills makes them faster and stronger than younger children.
 If your school has the capacity, why not consider splitting the school into two different playgrounds?

-In primary schools, Year 1-3 could have one playground and Year 4-6 could use a separate playground, and likewise in secondary schools.
-This keeps playtimes separate so children can play with those of similar abilities, and also means more equipment appropriate to age can be installed.
+In primary schools, Year 1-3 could have one playground with Year 4-6 at another, and likewise in secondary schools.
+Therefore, playtimes are separate, so children can play with those of similar abilities.
+Also, this means more equipment appropriate to age can be installed.

 However, if your school doesn’t have the capacity for two playgrounds, consider ways of zoning your playground into two – perhaps the middle of the playground could be divided by some markings, like a hopscotch or snakes and ladders for example, and this visual could serve as the dividing line between the younger and older children’s play area.

 Speaking of playground equipment, how do you know which equipment is best suited to certain ages?
-PlaySmart have some recommendations.
+PlaySmart has some recommendations.

 Years 1-3